vmware/differential-datalog/README.md

 # Installing from sources

 ## Prerequisites
-We have only tested our software on Ubuntu Linux.
+We have tested our software on Ubuntu Linux and MacOS.

 The compilers are written in Haskell.
 One needs the Glasgow Haskell Compiler.
 The Haskell compiler is managed by the